Bila Tserkva: Airports

 Domestic transport and private flights provide services via Bila Tserkva Airport (UKBC), which is located southwest of the city in Hayok district.

 Bila Tserkva Air Base is located nearby.

+Highways

+M05 highway connects Bila Tserkva with Kyiv and Odesa.

 Rail

 Ukrzaliznytsia provides railway transit to surrounding areas in Kyiv Oblast and the rest of Ukraine.

 There are two railway stations in Bila Tserkva: